hatchpay/hatch-masternode-tool/doc/deterministic-mn-migration.md

 #### Can I modify the payout address without resetting the place in the payment queue?
 Yes, you can do it.
-For this, you must send a **ProUpRegTx** transaction from Dash Core - as of now, DMT does not have a user interface supporting this functionality, so you will need to manually execute commands from the Dash Core Debug console.
+For this, you must send a **ProUpRegTx** transaction from Hatch Core - as of now, HMT does not have a user interface supporting this functionality, so you will need to manually execute commands from the Hatch Core Debug console.

 **Here are the steps**
-1. Start Dash Core wallet and wait for it to synchronize with the network
+1. Start Hatch Core wallet and wait for it to synchronize with the network

-2. Import the owner private key to the Dash Core wallet if you have not done it before
+2. Import the owner private key to the Hatch Core wallet if you have not done it before

     2.1.
 If your wallet is protected by passphrase (recommended), unlock it by issuing the command
     `walletpassphrase "your-wallet-passphrase" 600`

     2.2.
-Copy the owner private key to clipboard (eg. from DMT configuration).
+Copy the owner private key to clipboard (eg. from HMT configuration).

     2.3.
 Import the key by executing the following command in Debug